Which Methodology Is Best for Web Development?

 Waterfall methodology is mostly used for web development projects with a clear and predefined scope, with a fixed timeframe for project completion and few iterations or revisions.

-Agile is another methodology widely used for web app development projects.
-The Agile method is often used for the projects with no definite requirements and limited short timeframes.
+Agile is another methodology widely used for rapid application development projects.
+The Agile software development method is often used for projects with no definite requirements and limited short timeframes.

-The key characteristics of the Agile methodology are the following:
+The key characteristics of the development are the following:

 Agile is better suited to manage complex web development projects that involve variability.
 It allows teams to develop in short iterations that have a specified timeframe and deliverables but don’t have a specific order.